akramul140111/npoly-ticket/public/assets/vendors/Flot/docs/API.md

 The time series support in Flot is based on Javascript timestamps, i.e. everywhere a time value is expected or handed over, a Javascript timestamp number is used.
 This is a number, not a Date object.
-A Javascript timestamp is the number of milliseconds since January 1, 1970 00:00:00 UTC.
+A Javascript timestamp is the number of milliseconds since January1, 1970 00:00:00 UTC.
 This is almost the same as Unix timestamps, except it's in milliseconds, so remember to multiply by 1000!